mxiuwang/git-practice/Scenario_2/readme.md

     The commit that contains the other engineer's changes will be represented in `C` in the following diagrams.

     **Note:** If `origin/master-your-name` does not appear in your `git log`, you can use the command `git log origin/master-your-name` to ensure it appears.

-Alternatively, this may be visualized more earily in a Git GUI such as Tower or Sourcetree.
+    Alternatively, this may be visualized more easily in a Git GUI such as Tower or Sourcetree.
+Be sure to `fetch` your changes.
     ```
     Our local repo: